-Every $\Phi_{x_o}(\varphi_o,c)$ is good, so that we can perform the same construction to it and get the complete level decomposition, that we will not define, since we will only argue by induction step by step.
+Every $\Phi_{x_o}(\varphi_o,c)$ is good, so that we can perform the same construction to it and get the complete level decomposition, which we will not define, since we will argue by induction only step by step.

 \begin{remarque} The above notions can be defined similarly along the stratum $D^{(x_o)}$, and then they restrict to the previous ones at $x_o$ (or at any point of the stratum).
 We then use the notation $C(x_o,\varphi_o)$ and $\Phi(x_o,\varphi_o,c)$. \end{remarque}